Download this series as a free eBook here.

 3. Living in the future

-Most of us struggle to find a balance between the life we can afford and the life we think we deserve.
-This can easily trap is in a debt cycle.
+Most of us struggle to find a balance between the life we can afford and the life we deserve.
+This can easily trap us in a debt cycle.
 We think we’ll be able to live within our means once we start earning more money.
 Unfortunately we don’t always have control over how much money (if any) we’ll earn in the future.
 We also tend to increase our cost of living as our salary increases.

 Avoiding this trap comes down to assuming what we currently have is all we’ll ever have.
-If a bonus or windfall happens to come your way, you can make choices about how to spend it once the money reflects in your account.
+If a bonus or windfall happens to come your way, you can make choices about how to spend it, once the money reflects in your account.
 Debt is borrowing money from your future for your present.
 If you can learn to live (and spend) in the moment, debt becomes far less tempting.

 4. Immediate gratification